N-expansive Flows: Abstract

 \section{Abstract}

-{We define the concept of $N$-expansivity for flows.
-We show examples of $N$-expansive flows but not expansive, and we show examples of $CW$-expansive flows but not $N$-expansive for any natural number $N$. }
+{We define the concept of $N$-expansivity for flows and extend some of the results already established for discrete dynamics and for $CW$-expansive flows.
+We show examples of $N$-expansive flows but not expansive, and examples of $CW$-expansive flows but not $N$-expansive for any natural number $N$.} We also define Komuro $N$-expansivity and prove that on compact surfaces it implies Komuro expansivity.

 { AMS Classification: 37A35, 37B40, 37C10, 37C45, 37D45}